jtr13/1201/R/Readme.md

 [Boxplot](Boxplot.md)

-Note that each filename has two extensions: .R and .md; the .R file is better for downloading the source code (control click on the filename) while the .md is better for viewing the output/plots on line (click the filename).
+Note that each file name has two extensions: .R and .md; the .R file is better for downloading the source code (control click on the file name) while the .md is better for viewing the output/plots on line (click the file name).

 Commonly used parameters: